Disappearance of Trevor Deely

+Bank of Ireland, Baggot Plaza, Upper Baggot Street location of Trevor Deely's last known sighting on CCTV when it was AIB Bank.

 On 8 December 2000, Trevor Deely, a 22-year-old Irish man, disappeared in Dublin.
-He had been walking home around 4 a.m. from his work Christmas party, having stopped at his office on the way to retrieve an umbrella and arrange certain things for his shift the next day.
-He was seen on a security camera entering and leaving his office building.
-The footage shows him speaking to a man dressed in black before he entered the building.
-This man has never been identified.
-Deely was later seen on another security camera in front of a bank he passed on Haddington Road as he headed home on foot, which is the last image that exists of him.
-Despite continuous police investigations, his disappearance remains a mystery.
+He had been walking home around 4 am from his work Christmas party, having stopped at his office to retrieve an umbrella and prepare for his shift the next day.
+Security cameras recorded him entering and leaving the building, including a brief exchange with an unidentified man dressed in black.
+Deely was later captured on another camera outside a bank on Haddington Road as he continued home on foot; this is the last known image of him.
+Despite extensive and ongoing police investigations, his disappearance remains unsolved.

 Background

 Trevor Deely was born on 15 August 1978.
 His parents are Michael and Ann Deely.
 He is the youngest of four siblings.
 He grew up in Naas, County Kildare, in Ireland.
 After finishing school, Deely studied business at the Waterford Institute of Technology but dropped out in his second year.
 He subsequently completed a computer course in Dublin.
 In May 1999, he began working in the IT department of Bank of Ireland Asset Management on Leeson Street.

 In late November 2000, just weeks before his disappearance, Deely flew to Alaska in the United States.
 He flew on a discount that his friend procured for him due to his role as a long-haul flight attendant, which his friend described as 'free'.
 He went over to see a girl that he had met in Dublin during the summer while she was holidaying in Ireland.